 - Effect of viSNE Settings on Algorithm Run Time

-The first step in running a viSNE analysis is choosing one or more populations from which event data will be sourced, and which samples (i.e., files) the data will be sourced from per population.
+The first step in running a viSNE analysis is choosing one or more populations from which the events will be sourced, and which samples (i.e. files) will be used for the analysis.
 The populations available in this list are taken from manual gating done in the experiment on Cytobank, including any tailored gates.
 If populations are missing from the list or event counts seem incorrect, make sure the most recent version of changes in the gating interface has been applied to the experiment.

 When a population is selected, a list of samples will appear.
 Choose the samples that should be included in the viSNE analysis.
 Note that samples designated as experimental controls will not appear for selection.

 (animation showing the selection of populations and samples)

 (example of multi-population selection for viSNE with each population/file combination showing the number of available events.
 Most viSNE runs will select a single population only)